akrasuski1/akrOS/doc/AdvancedWidgetTutorial.md

 ```

 It is very similar to what you saw in basic widget tutorial.
 Note that we will need number dialog, which is not
-included with standard akrOS package, so we need to include it here via `run job_number_dialog.` Although
+included with standard akrOS package, so we need to include it here via `run job_number_dialog.` Same applies to
-we also use menu widget, we don't need to include it explicitly, because it *is* a part of standard akrOS package,
-since it is used by the main menu.
-Feel free to include it if you want, though.
+`job_menu`.

 #### `run` function